- Prospective Students

 - Application fee: $150.

-- International students from non-English-speaking countries only: official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report.
+- International applicants (if applicable): official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report.
 Review the USC policy to determine if this requirement applies to you.

 - A completed online application for admission.